importpw/import/docs/relative-imports.md

 ## Implementation Details

-Relative imports are made possible primarily because of the `Location` and/or `Content-Location` HTTP headers provided by the server that is serving the imported URL.
+Relative imports are made possible primarily because of the `Location` and/or `Content-Location` HTTP headers provided by the server that provides the imported URL.

 When a script is imported, the HTTP headers are parsed, and the _final_